Built for what talk therapy alone can’t reach

 • If you cancel less than 48 hours before our planned session, you will be responsible for the full session fee.
 If you're delayed, please inform me of your expected arrival time so we can make the most of our session.
 Should you be over 15 minutes late without notifying me, I will have to consider the session canceled.
 If you need to change our appointment, send me an email as soon as possible, and I'll do my best to accommodate a new meeting time.

 • My psychotherapy practice is exclusively dedicated to clinical work.
-That said, as an intuitive healer with a long-standing spiritual practice, I am naturally attune to subtle, energetic, or transpersonal realms during sessions.
+That said, as an intuitive healer with a long-standing spiritual practice, I am naturally attuned to subtle, energetic, or transpersonal realms during sessions.
 If you feel drawn to incorporate this dimension into our work, we can discuss together how it might support your healing journey.

 • You have the right to receive a “Good Faith Estimate” explaining how much your mental health care will cost.
 Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the expected charges for medical services, including psychotherapy services.
 You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency healthcare services, including psychotherapy services.
 You can ask me for a Good Faith Estimate before you schedule with me.
 Upon request, your Good Faith Estimate will be provided in a document you can access at any time in my Simple Practice client portal.
 If you receive a bill that is at least $400 more than your Good Faith Estimate, you can dispute the bill.
 For questions or more information about your right to a Good Faith Estimate, visit www.cms.gov/nosurprises or call (800) 985-3059.